thunks/thunks/README.md

 })
 ```

-### There is a break change in V4.x relative to V3.x, two or more results will become a array of results.
+### There is a breaking change in V4.x relative to V3.x, two or more results will become an array of results.

 **v3.x:**
 ```js